-Using the implementation in ns-2, we conducted extensive simulations to evaluate the effectiveness of pacing TCP traffic at the network edge, and compared with the performance of non-paced and host-paced flows using aggregate TCP throughput and average per-flow goodput as metrics.
-We use goodput as a metric since it has been argued to be the most important measure for end-users [18], who want their transactions to complete as fast as possible.
+We conducted extensive simulations in ns-2 for evaluating the effectiveness of traffic pacing.
+Our simulations were limited to link speeds of 100 Mbps and 1000 flows, which already stretch ns-2 to the limits of time and memory resources available to us.
+In what follows we compare the performance of edge pacing with non-paced and host-paced flows using aggregate TCP throughput and average per-flow goodput as metrics.
+We use goodput as a metric since it has been argued to be the most important measure for end-users [22], who want their transactions to complete as fast as possible.
 All simulations in this section use an edge pacer delay bound of 10ms; we will justify this choice via analysis in the next section.